-No other applicable company search is available in the Seychelles; other than land searches and the Land Registrar’s office is opened at reduced capacity during the semi-lockdown; although physical search of files are not being permitted for the time being, the Land Registrar can issue physical Certificates of Official Search on land upon request.
+No other applicable company search is available in the Seychelles; other than land searches and the Land Registrar’s office is open and physical search of files are being permitted under strict guidance and which is very time consuming given the excessive waiting time; the Land Registrar continues to issue Certificates of Official Search on land upon request.

-- The airport is open for commercial flights in line with guidance issued by the Department of Health.
+- The international airport has been re-opened from March 2021 for all commercial flights in line with the guidance issued by the Department of Health.
 However, Seychellois are still being discouraged from travelling abroad for the time being and to travel only if essential, e.g for urgent medical treatments.

-- The Courier services, namely DHL and FeDex are operating on a reduced capacity basis and there may be delays in services for collections and deliveries in and out of Seychelles.
+- The Courier services, namely DHL and FeDex are operating as normal but there may be still delays in deliveries in and out of Seychelles.

 7. Other Temporary Regulatory Measures